-and assigned to threads organized as pipeline а (Launcher7.java)
+The task is split into subtasks and assigned to threads organized as a pipeline (Launcher7.java)

-The task is split into subtasks The tasks are marshaled and assigned to a pool of threads
+The tasks are marshaled and assigned to a pool of threads.
+See page 144-149 of the textbook and the java Executors.

 Thread Coordination: A Simple Problem